eclipse-sumo/sumo/docs/web/docs/Simulation/Calibrator.md

     When calibrating types, the 'route' attribute can be omitted from the flow definition

 !!! caution
-    The type modification happens when the vehicle enters the calibrator edge regardless of the configuration calibraor position.
+    The type modification happens when the vehicle enters the calibrator edge regardless of the configuration calibrator position.

 ### Type-dependent mapping